Libby Munro

-Biography
+Early life and education

 Munro was born on a cattle station near Charleville, Queensland, before she moved with her family to a property west of Millmerran.
 She attended Fairholme College in Toowoomba where she became the school's drama captain.
 She attended The Women's College at University of Queensland and was appointed the cultural director.
 She appeared in many college productions, particularly of Shakespeare and Alan Ayckbourn plays.
 In 2004, she graduated from the Queensland University of Technology with a Bachelor of Business in Communications and in 2005 from The Performing Arts Conservatory Brisbane with an Advanced Diploma of Screen and Stage Acting.
-In 2008, she graduated from NIDA.
+In 2008, she graduated from the National Institute of Dramatic Art.
 In 2011, she attended The Groundlings school of improvisational comedy, the Ivana Chubbuck studios, and Film Fighting LA, all in Los Angeles.

 Career

 Munro worked at the Sydney Theatre Company, The Ensemble Theatre, Queensland Theatre Company and Melbourne Theatre Company.
 On television, she appeared in the series All Saints, Review with Myles Barlow, and Slide.
 Her breakthrough performance was her role of Vanda/Wanda in David Ives' play Venus in Fur for the Queensland Theatre Company in 2013.
 She was awarded the Matilda Award for Best Female actor in a Leading Role for her performance.
 Later that year, she appeared as Philippa Haymes in a theatrical adaptation of Agatha Christie's A Murder Is Announced for Mousetrap Production's Australian tour.

-In 2015 Munro played the role of The Pilot in George Brant's play Grounded, a 75-minute one woman show, to similar spectacular acclaim.
-This performance earned her another Matilda Award for Best Female actor in a Leading Role; she dedicated this award to Carol Burns, a mentor, during the ceremony.

-In 2016 Munro performed in the Pulitzer Prize winning play Disgraced by Ayad Akhtar in the role of Emily.
+In 2016, Munro performed in the Pulitzer Prize winning play Disgraced by Ayad Akhtar in the role of Emily.
 She has been nominated for another Matilda Award for Best Female Actor in a Supporting Role.